 2. Architecture maps by Blue Crow Media

 Another designer that has featured on the site in the past.
 There really are so many of these to choose from and new maps seem to be added on a regular basis.

-That’s no bad thing as the maps in question cover almost every corner of the world and numerous architectural styles.
+That’s no bad thing as the maps in question cover almost every corner of the world, from Paris to Pyongyang and numerous architectural styles too.
 There must be something here for you.
 Each is a labour of love, with maps and imagery picking out local highlights if you are in the area, as well as some background to the style and city.
 Around £8 each, they certainly have ’stocking filler’ potential.
 Or buy a complete set and save as a bulk buy.

 3. Tiny Scenic midcentury modern jewellery